 Lake Louise: Seeing the iconic view of Lake Louise is a ‘must’ for many, along with the historic Chateau Lake Louise.
 For an easy walk, follow the path behind the Canoe Docks up to a lovely viewpoint.
 If time allows, you can rent a canoe to explore around the lake!
 Or, wander the shores of the Lake or head up to the Lake Agnes Tea House or Plain of Six Glaciers Tea House for tasty snacks and unbeatable views of both lakes, the Chateau and surrounding mountains.

-Moraine Lake: You may also wish to visit Moraine Lake, another emerald-coloured mountain lake popular with visitors.
-In the village of Lake Louise, a small assortment of food and retail shops are there for your enjoyment.
-If you are in the mood for a great breakfast (the”Trailhead” Burrito is our favourite!), lunch or simply a latte, we highly recommend the Trailhead Café.
-The Bakery just next door offers plenty of tasty and quick options for food from breakfast to late lunch.
+In the Village of Lake Louise, a small assortment of food and retail shops satisfy all sorts of appetites.
+If in the mood for a great breakfast, lunch or simply a latte, we highly recommend the Trailhead Café (the Trailhead Wrap is our favourite!).
+Laggan’s Bakery, just next door, offers plenty of tasty and quick options for breakfast to late lunch.

 Charming and Cozy Cabins

 Please note: If planning to stop in Lake Louise, or elsewhere within the national park, visitors are required to purchase a Park Permit.
 Details can be found here.

 The Rocky Mountains, as we all know, offer an endless variety of amazing activities, destinations, and hidden gems to explore.
 Without a doubt, the absolute best experience is rafting the Kicking…